-- 4.1 There are 5 recommendations, with each recommendation including a range of opportunities for consideration by commissioners for local implementation. - 4.2 Recommendation 1 refers to an ambition for the local delivery of high quality, person- centred end of life care designed to improve the experience of the dying person and their families, carers and friends.
-Recommendations 2 to 5 describe the culture, governance, processes and systems that need to be in place in order to achieve this ambition

-4.3 The recommendations are:
+- 4.1 There are five recommendations, each including a range of opportunities for consideration by commissioners for local implementation. - 4.2 Recommendation 1 refers to an ambition for the local delivery of high quality, person-centred end of life care designed to improve the experience of the dying person and their families, carers and friends.
+Recommendations 2 to 5 describe the culture, governance, processes and systems that need to be in place in order to achieve this ambition - 4.3 The recommendations are: